jfioasd/jfioasd.github.io/misc/roots.md

 * **voc**: "call"
 * **vol**: "will"

-Here is a list of common prefix definitions that can help you with SAT vocabulary:
+Here is a list of common prefix definitions:

 * **A-/An-**: "without"
 * **Ab-**: "away"